The generic geometry of steady state varieties: Nondegenerate multistationarity

 This reparameterization shows that any small perturbation of $\k^*$ will yield a system with no nondegenerate real zero.
 In particular, this illustrates that extra assumptions such as (i) and (ii) in \Cref{thm:nondegeneracy_conjecture} are necessary if one aims at obtaining nondegenerate multistationarity by perturbing the given isolated zeros.

-Note that the system $f_\k$ in this discussion, in fact, admits choices of parameters for which there are two nondegenerate positive steady states, but these are ``far'' from $\k^*$ and hence their existence is, in a sense, ``independent'' of the existence of two zeros for $\k^*$. \end{remark}
+We note that the system $f$ in this discussion, in fact, admits choices of parameters for which there are two nondegenerate positive steady states, but these are ``far'' from $\k^*$ and hence their existence is, in a sense, ``independent'' of the existence of two positive steady states for $\k^*$. \end{remark}